digital-wonderland/play-webpack-typescript-react/README.md

-# Play Framework, Webpack 2, TypeScript 2, React with Hot Module Reloading, ...
+# Play Framework, Webpack, TypeScript, React with Hot Module Reloading, ...

-A [Play](https://www.playframework.com/) seed project with some useful plugins and a state of the art frontend setup based on [Webpack 2](https://webpack.github.io/), [TypeScript 2](https://www.typescriptlang.org/) and [React](https://facebook.github.io/react/).
+A [Play](https://www.playframework.com/) seed project with some useful plugins and a state of the art frontend setup based on [Webpack](https://webpack.github.io/), [TypeScript](https://www.typescriptlang.org/) and [React](https://facebook.github.io/react/).

 __Note:__ If you prefer the classic layout of a Play application, check out the first commit of this repository.